 In most cases, the first thing that a user will see when entering your store page, is the trailer.
-That’s why your trailer not only needs to be good, but captivate the potential customer right away.
-To do this, make sure that the first few seconds of your game show it off at its best or surprise them with some stunning visuals or an exciting cinematic.
+Make sure that the first few seconds of your game show it off at its best or surprise them with some stunning visuals or an exciting cinematic.

 Your description is usually what the player looks at once your initial media has got them interested in finding out more about your product – good!
 Unfortunately, many indie studios have a bullet point list of features in their description, which is rarely going to convert into a sale.
 Instead, create that bullet point list, then turn each bullet point into its own heading, followed by a short paragraph going into further detail to explain it.
 A detailed game description conveys to the player that there is a lot to the game, while helping them to make a more informed buying decision.

-Despite what I just said about a detailled, long description being a great way to make your game look awesome to the user, most will not read the whole thing.
+That said, a lot of people visiting your Steam page might only skim over the headers or first few sentences, most will not read the whole thing.
 That is why its super important to have a short, one sentence summary at the very beginning of your description that sums up the genre, mood and gameplay.
-This way, the player does not get annoyed by having to read through a bunch of fluff that might not interest them at all, just to get confirmation on the initial impression they had from your initial media.
+This way, the player does not get annoyed by being forced to read through a bunch of text just to get confirmation on the initial impression they had from your media.
 Start with a summary, then add details for the more curious customers.